VNotebook/VNotebook/README.md

 Make sure you have [npm](https://docs.npmjs.com/getting-started/what-is-npm) installed, `cd` into **angular-app** and execute the following commands:

 1. Install Bower (if you haven't already) and gulp: `npm install -g bower gulp`
-2. Install the test tools: `npm install -g karma-cli protractor`
+2. Install the test tools: `npm install -g karma-cli protractor webdriver-manager`
 3. Install the dependencies: `npm install` followed by `bower install`
-4. Setup webdriver to run E2E tests: `webdriver-manage update`
+4. Setup webdriver to run E2E tests: `webdriver-manager update`
 5. If you're on Windows, make sure **%AppData%\npm** is included in your `PATH`

 ## Running tests